Bo Henriksen: Mainz 05

 On 13 February 2024, Henriksen departed FC Zürich by mutual consent to take up the coaching position at Mainz 05, following the dismissal of Jan Siewert.
 He managed to lead the team to a 1–0 victory over FC Augsburg, to be their second win of the season on matchday 22 in his first match in charge.
 Following a heavy defeat against Bayern Munich, he guided his club to nine games without defeat including five wins, two of them in the last two matches, propelling the club from the relegation zone to 13th place.

 In the 2024–25 season, Henriksen guided Mainz 05 on an impressive run, with the team climbing as high as third place by late March, firmly within the UEFA Champions League spots.
 However, a late-season slump saw Mainz endure a seven-match winless streak, ultimately slipping to sixth place by the end of the campaign and securing qualification for the Conference League.

+Henriksen was sacked on 3 December 2025, after winning just 1 out of 12 games in the Bundesliga while losing 8 matches.
+He was succeeded by Mainz 05 II manager Benjamin Hoffmann as interim manager.